ilya-ilya/iec2utf/README.md

 iec2utf
 ===========

-This is simple convertor for files writen by LaTeX when `inputenc` package with `utf8` option is used.
-All unicode characters with character code greater than 127 are encoded as `\IeC{LICR code}`, this tool can translate them to `utf8` codes.
+This is simple converter for files written by LaTeX when `inputenc` package with `utf8` option is used.
+All Unicode characters with character code greater than 127 are encoded as `\IeC{LICR code}`, this tool can translate them to `utf8` codes.